Study Abroad Program Overview

 Language of Instruction

 mid June to late August.

 Quarter campus students: If you wish to extend your UCEAP participation, you can extend to the fall term!

-	Dormitory housing is not available for students on this program; however, MTC provides extensive information about rentals to students.
+Dormitory housing is not available for students on this program; however, students may stay temporarily in the NTNU hostel while looking for permanent accommodation.
+MTC provides extensive information about rentals to students.